 Limestone Bay... a remote beauty

 Sea Feather Bay is a more developed community of well-to-do foreigners and Anguillians.
 Ronald Webster, father of Anguilla, owns a house just to the right of the yellow house.
-And land is available just to the left -- and the snorkelling (behind my mom) is excellent!
+And land is available just to the left -- and the snorkeling (behind my mom) is excellent!

 Sea Feathers Bay... the closest thing